How to Take Off

 Preparation:

-A brief warning about the landing position is given to the passenger.
+The passenger receives a brief warning about the landing position.
 Feet are brought forward, and you get ready for landing. -

 Soft Touchdown:

-Landings performed with the correct technique are usually a gentle touch to the ground.
+Landings performed with proper technique are usually a gentle touch to the ground.

-As soon as your feet touch the ground, a few steps are enough.
+As soon as your feet touch the ground, a few steps are all you need.

 Tip: